umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/Schedueld-Publishing/index.md

 # Scheduled Publishing

 Scheduled publishing lets you set a time and a date for when your page should be published.

 An example, could be if you have a deadline then you can set the publishing for the deadline.
-Then work on your page until then and then the site will be automatically published at the time and date of when it was scheduled to.
+You can then work on your page until the deadline and the site will automatically be published at the time and date of when it was scheduled to.

 ## How to setup Scheduled publishing